dmarticus/dmarticus.github.io/_posts/2020-04-08-tic-tac-toe-in-functional-scala.md

 }
 ```

 Now let’s start thinking about how can we complete the game.
 There are two basic ways.
-Either someone **wins,** or
+Either someone *wins*, or
-there is a **draw** when the board is full.
-Let’s start from **draw** case because it only requires us to know if we
+there is a *draw* when the board is full.
+Let’s start from *draw* case because it only requires us to know if we
 can make any more moves.
-To figure that out, we need to know if each *Row* in the **Game** is full.
+To figure that out, we need to know if each *Row* in the *Game* is full.

 ```scala
 def full(row: Row): Boolean = Seq(row.col1, row.col2, row.col3).forall(_.isDefined)